eroc123/obsidian-notes/Computer Science/13 - Data representation/File access types.md

 - Useful for searching individual records
 - Much faster than sequential
 - Used in [[Sequential access files]] and [[Random files]]
+- Uses in CDs, DVDs, HDDs and flash storage
+- Used in real-time applications where data access speed is crucial

 ##### Direct vs sequential